-Visit the Royal Regiment of Fusiliers Museum (Royal Warwickshire) which tells the story of over 300 years of history of the County Regiment, from its raising in 1674 to the Fusiliers of today.
+Visit the Royal Regiment of Fusiliers Museum (Royal Warwickshire) which tells the story of 350 years of history of the County Regiment, from its raising in 1674 to the Fusiliers of today.

 Greeted by a soldier of 1744 the story of the "Warwickshire Lads", from Private to Field Marshal, is revealed through an exciting mixture of real objects and interactives.
 Lots to do for all the family - try on uniforms (a great photo opportunity!) and experience night vision.
 Discover stories about Hannah Snell, a female soldier; and the Regimental mascot, Bobby the antelope.
 Find out about the Regiments famous sons, notably Field Marshals Montgomery and Slim.
 See displays about both World Wars.
 Look at the Bairnsfather cartoons, listen to veterans’ experiences of D-Day and marvel at the medals.